cmhe/meta-readonly-rootfs-overlay/README.md

 specified, `tmpfs` is used.

 `rootrwfstype=` if support for the read-write file system is not build into the kernel, you can specify the required module name here.
+It will also be used in the mount command.

+`rootrwoptions=` specifies the mount options of the read-write file system.
+Defaults to `rw,noatime,mode=755`.

 `rootrwreset=` set to `yes` if you want to delete all the files in the read-write file system prior to building the overlay root files system.